kiranma72/abdm-docs/content/2-milestone1/abha-number/aadhar-otp.md

 Following are the steps to create a ABHA Number via Aadhaar OTP authentication:

 1. The User should input their Aadhaar number.
-2. The system must check if this is a valid Aadhaar number using the verhoff algorithm.
+2. The system must check if this is a valid Aadhaar number using the [verhoeff algorithm](https://medium.com/@krs.sharath03/how-aadhar-number-is-generated-and-validated-3c3e7172e606).
 The last digit of Aadhaar is the checksum digit.
 2. The ABHA number APIs will make a request to UIDAI to send an OTP to the Aadhaar linked mobile number.
 3. Once the OTP is verified, the system returns the complete profile data along with 14-digit ABHA Number.
 4. The User is asked to input their mobile number.